Recent Sea Level Rise and Anthropomorphic Impacts

-In the human timeline, the change from higher rates of sea level to lower rates of sea level rise coincided with onset of the Neolithic interval ~4,000 years ago.
+In the human timeline, the change from higher rates of sea level to lower rates of sea level rise coincided with the onset of the Neolithic interval ~4,000 years ago.
 Although human beings began to influence Earth in interesting ways within the last few millennia, (think Roman Empire, which began to expand about 2,000 years ago), anthropogenic impacts on sea levels likely occurred more recently.
 Feedback loops often have significant lag times.

-As human populations grew and the demand for freshwater for agriculture and other industries increased, and as forests were deforested, significant volumes of water re-entered the ocean-climate system and contributes to sea level rise.
+As human populations grew and the demand for freshwater for agriculture and other industries increased, and as forests were deforested, significant volumes of water re-entered the ocean-climate system and contribute to sea level rise.
 Some calculations suggest that perhaps as much as 5 percent of the sea level rise observed in the last few decades may be from these sources.